 In my online course, Dynamic Stabilisation of the Hip & Pelvis, we explore in detail the functional anatomy, patterns of dysfunction and implications for therapeutic exercise for the hip flexors, including the iliocapsularis.
 In the accompanying practical workshop, specific assessment and exercise techniques for the hip flexor group are taught.
 Real time ultrasound is used as a tool to visualise and retrain the deep hip flexors.
 This course does not require access to real time ultrasound in your clinical practice but uses ultrasound as an advanced teaching tool – great for your freshening up your anatomy and palpation skills!

-I also run ultrasound focussed workshops, with one 4-hour workshop focussed on ultrasound assessment and muscle retraining around the hip
+I also run ultrasound focused workshops, with one 4-hour workshop focused on ultrasound assessment and muscle retraining around the hip.

 Twitter: @alisongrimaldi for further infobytes